 Radical prostatectomy

 Because the cavernous nerves which help with erections run in paired bundles along the sides of the prostate, a prostatectomy can negatively affect erectile function (Figure 6).
 Depending on the aggressiveness of the cancer and location of the tumor in the prostate, the surgeon may be able to “spare” transecting those nerves which helps with erectile function recovery.
-However, in men who cannot have either pair of nerve bundles spared, erectile function will be severely compromised.
+However, in men who cannot have either pair of nerve bundles spared, erectile function will be compromised.

 Figure 5.
 Male reproductive system